 Landscape Use: Smaller accent or barrier cactus for desert style gardens, xeriscapes.

-Form & Character: Dense, low growing shrubby cactus, rigid, dry, dangerous, colorful.
+Form & Character: Dense, low growing, shrubby cactus, rigid, dry, dangerous, unfriendly, colorful.

-Growth Habit: Moderate growth rate, prostrate and spreading and many branched to 2 feet in height with significantly greater spread.
+Growth Habit: Succulent perennial, moderate growth rate, prostrate and spreading and many branched to 2 feet in height maximum with significantly greater spread.

-Foliage/texture: Stems of Opuntia are jointed into flattened sections called blades or pads which store water.
-Purple prickly pear pads are glaucous blue with a tinge of purple throughout the year (similar to Opuntia santa-rita), and are generously adorned with elongated, somewhat white spines at each aerole, occassionally blackened (as if singed in a fire), sometimes to 3 inches long; coarse texture.
+Foliage/Texture: Stems of Opuntia are jointed into flattened sections called blades, clades or pads, which store water.
+Purple pricklypear pads are glaucous blue with a tinge of purple throughout the year (similar to Opuntia santa-rita), and are generously adorned with elongated, somewhat white spines at each aerole, occassionally blackened (as if singed in a fire), sometimes to 3 inches long; coarse texture.

 Light: Full sun to partial shade.